Make a pre-trip vehicle inspection part of every fleet driver’s routine

 Besides the role it plays in protecting people and property, having your drivers conduct routine pre-trip inspections can help you:

-• Reduction of SMS basic scores: Lower your FMCSA maintenance basic score.
+- Reduction of Safety Measurement Systems (SMS) basic scores: Lower your Federal Motor Carrier Safety Administration (FMCSA) maintenance basic score.

 Reinforce your company’s commitment to safety